thejensen/intro_the-transporter/README.md

 ## Known Bugs

   * Some sounds play on top of each other
+  * The console is only available at 75%, or until you get the console at the bottom of the screen into view.

 ## Support and contact details
 If you run into any issues or have questions, ideas or concerns, or want to make a contribution to the code, contact us!